CURRENCIES: Pound Slides After BOE Keeps Rates At Record Low, Cuts Wage Forecast

 See:Ignoring Washington chaos, companies likely kept up strong hiring in July (http://www.marketwatch.com/story/ignoring-washington-chaos-companies-likely-kept-up-strong-hiring-in-july-2017-07-30)

-The euro retreated to $1.1848, down from a more-than-two-year high of $1.1857 late Wednesday in New York.
-Still, thus far this year, the euro has gained 12% against the dollar.
+The euro rose slightly to $1.1863, hitting its highest level since January 2015.
+Thus far this year, the euro has gained 12% against the dollar.

 "We think the dollar is trading about 10% above fair value against the euro, but against the yen it is a different story," De Figueiredo said.
 "We think the dollar is likely to appreciate against the yen over the rest of the year, due to rising inflation in Japan."